xupinjie/ACCV-Lab/docs/guides/INSTALLATION_GUIDE.md

 - Saves wheels to `./wheels/` directory by default
 - Includes the `build_config` helper package wheel
 - Supports various build configurations for different deployment scenarios
-- Uses `--no-build-isolation`.
-This means that the resulting wheel will be built in the current environment, and will be specific to the current versions of dependencies (such as PyTorch).
+- Uses `--no-build-isolation` by default.
+This means that the resulting wheel will be built in the current environment.
+You can pass `--with-build-isolation` to the script if you want pip to use build isolation.
+- Uses `--no-deps` by default.
+This means that only a wheel for the package itself will be built, and no wheels for dependencies will be prepared.
+You can pass `--with-deps` to the script if you want to use the default `pip wheel` behavior instead (i.e. prepare wheels for all dependencies as well).

 #### Installing from Built Wheels